Nick Lees and Bob Sanders Reminisce about Paige Young.

 Lake Havasu City, Arizona was established in 1963 after businessman Robert McCulloch purchased the land in 1958.

-McCulloch bought the London Bridge in 1968 when the City of London placed it for auction.
-He had an idea that it would be a successful lure for tourists and potential home buyers.
+McCulloch bought a London Bridge in 1968 when the City of London placed it for auction.
+He had an idea that it might be a successful lure for tourists and potential home buyers including retirees.

 Detail from ad in the LAT June 6, 1968